Labour Representation Committee (2004): Overview

 The LRC was formed at a founding conference on Saturday 3 July 2004, taking its name from the original Labour Representation Committee, formed in February 1900.

 The LRC encourages Constituency Labour Parties (CLPs) and Branch Labour Parties (BLPs) to affiliate, along with local, regional and national unions, and individual party members and supporters.
 It has around 150 affiliates and 1000 individual members.
 In parliament, the group is represented by the Socialist Campaign Group.
 The LRC also has a youth group, the Socialist Youth Network.

-The Chairman is John McDonnell, who the LRC supported as a candidate for leader of the Labour Party.
-Its Organiser is Lizzie Woods.
-Joint-National Secretaries are Andrew Fisher and Peter Firmin.
-Its Vice-Chairs are Jenny Lennox and Susan Press.
-The Treasurer is Graham Bash, Editor of Labour Briefing.
-They are the current officers of the organisation.
+The President is John McDonnell, the MP for Hayes and Harlington.
+In July 2024, McDonnell had the Labour whip suspended after voting for an SNP amendment calling for the abolition of the two-child benefit cap; the whip was reinstated in September 2025.

 According to LRC affiliate Socialist Appeal, in November 2014: "The Labour Representation Committee has lost a third of its members and is now down to 600 – in a party of 190,000.
 It is teetering on the verge of collapse."
 Despite this claim, LRC members were involved in launching the activist Socialist Campaign for a Labour Victory in early 2015.